 ADMISSION AND REGISTRATION

-- An intake interview must be completed prior to enrollment.
+- A complimentary lesson and an intake interview must be completed prior to enrollment.

 - Students accepted into the program must complete a registration form, reserve a lesson/class time and make payment prior to the first lesson/class.
 Payment must be made within seven (7) days of reserving a lesson/class.
 Thereafter, the lesson/class slot will be taken off reserve as enrollment is first-come-first-serve.